Do1e

 :::

-Infrequently used files can be placed in /nasdata, see the NAS description section below for details.
+Infrequently used files can be placed in /nasdata, see the NAS section below for details.

 Data Backup#